burcakotlu/GLANET/docs/source/tutorial.rst

 	* Multiple Testing
 		-  Benjamini Hochberg FDR (Default)
 		-  Bonferroni Correction
-     elect the Multiple Testing procedure which can be either Bonferroni Correction or Benjamini Hochberg FDR.
+    Select the Multiple Testing procedure which can be either Bonferroni Correction or Benjamini Hochberg FDR.
 	In fact, GLANET performs both of the Multiple Testing procedures but results are further analysed depending on the selected Multiple Testing procedure.
 	Default is Benjamini Hochberg FDR.